-“With customer behavioral insights, you can guess what a customer is going to do.
-McKinsey research shows that companies that use customer behavior insights do better than their peers by 85% in sales growth and by more than 25% in gross margin.
+“With customer behavioral insights, you can guess what a customer will do.
+McKinsey research shows that companies that use customer behavior insights do better than their peers by 85% in sales growth and more than 25% in gross margin.

 Shah says, “As the customer moves from the research phase to the consideration phase and then to the transaction phase, they visit different touchpoints.
 This is where they leave intent signals, which can help you predict their needs and what step they are likely to take.”

 “This information about their behavior can help you map out what your customers want and where they are in the decision-making process,” says Shah.

 Emily Vale of The Lead Agency adds, “It’s important to know that your customers aren’t all the same, even if they have similar interests and traits.”

 “At each stage of a consumer’s journey, personalization shows them content relevant to them and has unique value.
 But this lead nurturing strategy works best near the end of a customer’s buying process.
 It helps to set your brand apart from competitors.”